 What Does Sandalwood Smell Like?

-Among the traditional fragrance families (citrus, floral, oriental, chypre, woody, ferns, and leathers), the smell of sandalwood is categorized as a woody fragrance.
+Among the traditional fragrance families (citrus, floral, amber, chypre, woody, ferns, and leathers), the smell of sandalwood is categorized as a woody fragrance.
 Other notable scents in the woody family include cedar, vetiver, patchouli, pine, and cypress.

 Out of these, sandalwood is most similar to patchouli — if you’re familiar with and enjoy the smell of patchouli, there’s a good chance that you’ll also love the smell of sandalwood.
-Both of these fragrances are part of the “woody oriental” sub-group on the fragrance wheel, which are characterized as musky and earthy, with subtle sweet and spicy notes.
+Both of these fragrances are part of the “woody amber” sub-group on the fragrance wheel, which are characterized as musky and earthy, with subtle sweet and spicy notes.

 If you’ve experienced firsthand the pure aroma of sandalwood by itself, you’ll probably find that the smell is very distinctive and easy to recognize.
 On the other hand, if you’ve never smelled sandalwood before, the unique and complex qualities of its fragrance are somewhat difficult to capture in words alone.

 Like the six blind mice describing an elephant, we can roughly approximate what sandalwood smells like by listing each of its main characteristics.